isomerpages/moe-westwoodsec/_about-ww/School Song.md

 **Chorus**

-Like a tree we’re rooted firmly<br>
-Spread our branches high and wide <br>
-Like a tree we’ll grow so strongly<br>
-Lift our crowns to the sky<br>
 Like a tree we’re rooted deeply<br>
 Standing tall as we learn and grow<br>
 Like a tree we’ll grow so strongly<br>